delta-io/delta-sharing/docsite/docs/development_guidelines.md

 - `aws`: tests tagged with `aws` tag require aws connectivity and credentials provided by the user as environment variables or `.env` file
 - `integration`: tests tagged with `integration` tag require the server to be up and running.
-Therefore every time a test is annotated with `@QuarkusTest` it should be also annotated as `@Tag("integration")`.
+Therefore, every time a test is annotated with `@QuarkusTest` it should be also annotated as `@Tag("integration")`.

-**At the current state, all tests are run together without any distinction.** In the future we might want to split them.
+At the current state all tests are run during the `check` task, but if you want to run only unit tests you can run the `test` task, while if you want to run integration and aws tests you should run `integrationTest` task.